JoenTheWizard/cpu-32bit/README.md

 Things to to add:

-- Implement the rest of instructions (CALL, RET, INC etc)
+- Assembler (not related to the CPU)
+- Interrupts
 - Pipelining
+- Implement the rest of instructions (PUSH, POP, JR etc)